MLBZ521/jamf_RecoveryAgent/README.md

 jamf_RecoveryAgent
 ======

-A LaunchDaemon that monitors the health of the Jamf Management Framework.
+A process that monitors the health of the Jamf Management Framework.

 **Change Log:**